17 by Peter Nolan Smith

 “The answer is yes, but I’m leaving for Thailand within a week.”
 I had sold a 5-carat diamond and bought a round-the-world ticket with my commission.

-"All you men are alike.
-You leave when the going gets tough."
+“All you men are alike.
+You all leave when the going gets tough.”

 Claudia hung up before I could defend myself.
-She never returned to my apartment.
-Mrs. Adorno's curse was once more triumphant.
+She never came over to my apartment.
+Mrs. Adorno was triumphant.

 Six months later I returned from Asia to sell diamonds on West 47th Street during the Christmas season and bumped into Richard on East 11th Street.
 Neither of us spoke about Claudia, but he said, “We should play tennis sometime.”